Strom Thurmond: 1948 presidential campaign

+During his first year as governor, Thurmond publicly supported Truman, saying during a 1947 radio broadcast:

+We who believe in a liberal political philosophy, in the importance of human rights as well as property rights, in the preservation and strengthening of the economic and social gains brought about by the efforts of the Democratic Party … will vote for the election of Harry Truman.

-In the 1948 presidential election, Thurmond ran for president as a third party candidate for the States' Rights Democratic Party, which was formed by White southern Democrats who split from the national party over the threat of federal intervention in state affairs regarding racial segregation and Jim Crow laws and practices.
+In the 1948 presidential election, however, Thurmond ran for president as the nominee of the States' Rights Democratic Party, which was formed by White southern Democrats who split from the national party over the threat of federal intervention in state policies regarding racial segregation and Jim Crow laws and practices.

 Thurmond's supporters took control of the Democratic Party in the Deep South.
-Incumbent President Harry S. Truman was not included on the presidential ballot in Alabama because that state's Supreme Court ruled void any requirement for party electors to vote for the national nominee.
-Thurmond stated that Truman, Thomas Dewey and Henry A. Wallace would lead the U.S. to totalitarianism.
-Thurmond called civil rights initiatives dangerous to the American constitution and making the country susceptible to communism in the event of their enactment, challenging Truman to a debate on the issue.
-Thurmond carried four states and received 39 electoral votes, but was unable to stop Truman's re-election.
+Truman was not on the presidential ballot in Alabama because that state's Supreme Court ruled void any requirement for party electors to vote for the national nominee.
+Thurmond said that Truman, Thomas Dewey, and Henry A. Wallace would lead the U.S. to totalitarianism.
+He said civil rights initiatives were dangerous to the American constitution and made the country susceptible to communism in the event of their enactment, challenging Truman to a debate on the issue.
+Thurmond carried four states and received 39 electoral votes, but Truman was reelected.

-During the campaign, Thurmond said the following in a speech met with loud cheers by his assembled supporters:
+During the campaign, Thurmond said in a speech met with loud cheers by his assembled supporters:

 I wanna tell you, ladies and gentlemen, that there's not enough troops in the army to force the Southern people to break down segregation and admit the Nigra race into our theaters, into our swimming pools, into our homes, and into our churches.
 (Note: Standard accounts of the speech render "Nigra" as "Negro" or "nigger".)